-Tracy nodded slowly.
+Tracey nodded slowly.
 "I understand."

 "Go on then."

-Tracy looked momentarily confused before understanding dawned and she got back down on the floor.
+Tracey looked momentarily confused before understanding dawned and she got back down on the floor.
 "Lord Slytherin, in return for the freedom to choose my own future husband, I pledge myself to your service for the next six years."

-Tracy stood.
+Tracey stood.
 Her body looked like a weight had been lifted off of it.